jeremylong/malicious-dependencies/README.md

 </dependency>
 ```

-Currently, the reverse shell is benign as it only connects back to localhost on port 9999.
-This is just a demonstration of what can go wrong at build time.
-This could have been a build plugin, a test dependency, etc. -
-anything running during the build can modify the build output.
-This type of attack does not have to rely on
+While the above is demonstrating the problem using a standard dependency and annotation processing - this could have been a build plugin, a test dependency, a transitive dependency, etc. Anything running during the build can modify the build output.
+This type of attack does not have to rely on annotation processing.
-annotation processing.

-Additionally, if you look at the source code for the `spring-build-analyzer` - you will not see the annotation processor that injects the malicious code.
+If you look at the source code for the `spring-build-analyzer` - you will not see the annotation processor that injects the malicious code.
 This is actually injected by the `build-helper` project during the test execution.
 This is demoing yet another way to inject code.

+The injected code starts a benign reverse shell as it only connects back to localhost on port 9999.
+This is just a demonstration of what can go wrong at build time.
+The possibilities are limitless as there are so many different ways to subvert applications and inject backdoors.

 ## Reproducible Builds